20202025

 I teach Neuroscience, Physiology and Pathophysiology in the Institute of Health and Social Care.
 I strive to share my passion for neuroscience and healthcare with everyone.
 After all, there is so much of the human brain we know nothing about, which to me just means there is so much left to discover.
 We can all take part in these discoveries.

-Research interests
+Research Interests

-My interests lie in determining tumour progression and differentiating disease progression from pseudo-progression.
+My clinical research interests lie in determining tumour progression and differentiating disease progression from pseudo-progression.
 An invaluable difference for cancer treatment and progression, as this will not only help determine treatment efficacy but also true disease development.
+Within the field, some of my research focuses is the identification of biomarkers in patients with Gliomas, whilst utilising advanced neuroimaging techniques and artificial intelligence.

 Expertise related to UN Sustainable Development Goals